pslanca/eternal-claude/docs/MEDIUM_ARTICLE.md

-# Eternal Claude: How I Gave My AI a Memory
+# Eternal Claude: From Blindness to Amnesia (and How I Fixed Both)

+*A designer's journey from blind automation to visual understanding—with Figma and VS Code finally united*

+---

 It happened right in the middle of *FigmaVision* — the project where I taught AI to “see” its own designs.